MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

     curl -s -H Metadata:true --connect-timeout 10 --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2023-11-15"
     ```

-Wait about 10 seconds and observe that the command doesn't return anything, which means that the connection has timed out and the pod is unable to access the IMDS endpoint.
+Wait about 10 seconds and observe that the command doesn't return anything, which means that the connection timed out and the pod is unable to access the IMDS endpoint.

 After that, clean up the pod with `kubectl delete pod non-host-nw`.